 "The concept of a device able to milk cows automatically started in the 1970s, with the first commercial robotic dairy farm built in 1992 in the Netherlands," he said.

-"The technology arrived in Australia in 2001, with a commercial installation in Victoria, while a research farm was being built in New Zealand at the same time.
+"The technology arrived in Australia in 2001, with a commercial installation in Vic, while a research farm was being built in New Zealand at the same time.

-"Today, there are roughly 31,000 farms across the world, with 48 farms operating in Australia and at least another four signed up/installing.
+"Today, there is roughly 31,000 farms across the world, with 46 farms operating in Australia and at least another four signed up/installing.

-"What we also know is that roughly a third of the farms that have robots in Australia have since expanded and put more robots in and about 50 per cent are considering putting more in within the next three to five years.
+"What we also know is that roughly a third of the farms that have robots in Australia, have since expanded and put more robots in and about 50 per cent are considering putting more in within the next 3-5 years.

 "There is also about 50 farmers considering the technology."